hally166/XDP-sort-statistics/README.md

 During morning drop delay set up we use 10x100 beads on a slide.
 I have included a loop in the script to remove these "sorts".
 If you do something different then please adjust this loop.
 You could also copy this loop to remove plate alignments or single cell sorts if you wish.

-If the 'today's sort' feature is very slow then you probably have a large number of sort log files.
+If the 'today's sort' feature is slow then you probably have a large number of sort log files.
 Try going into the log folder and archiving the old ones.

+The XDP server only has one spare USB slot.
+This means that one of your keyboard or mouse will need to be via an old connection using PS/2 (the purple/green round port).
+This is not a plug and play so you need your mouse or keyboard plugged in before you start the server.